SenseLogic/BASIL/README.md

 ### Options

 ```
---uml : generate the UML schema file" );
+--uml : generate the UML schema file
---sql : generate the SQL schema and data files" );
+--sql : generate the SQL schema and data files
---aql : generate the AQL data file" );
+--aql : generate the AQL data file
---go : generate the Go schema and data files" );
+--go : generate the Go schema and data files
 ```

 ### Examples